University of Maryland, Maryland Technology Enterprise Institute (Mtech)

 Dr. Bentley strives to make himself as available as possible to students and faculty alike.
 If you'd like to meet with him or just get in touch, please use the contact information to the right.
 Email is the most practical form of communication and will typically yield the fastest response.

-Dr. Bentley's office is located on the third floor of the Kim Engineering Building.
+Dr. Bentley's office is located on the fifth floor of A. James Clark Hall.

 University of Maryland, College Park, MD 20742

-Dr. Bentley has two labs on campus, located in the plant sciences building.
-Rm.
-6142
+Dr. Bentley has two labs on campus, also located in Clark Hall.

 University of Maryland, College Park, MD 20742